Alert Strategies¶

 Configuration Notes

-If you configure multiple custom notification time ranges, the system will match them in order from top to bottom and only use the notification rules within the first matched time range to send alerts.
+If you configure multiple custom notification time ranges, the system will match them in order from top to bottom and use the notification rules within the first matched time range to send alerts.

-Adding Filter Conditions¶
+Add Filter Conditions¶

 - For notifications based on levels, further refine the data scope of specific level events;